 The project builds on the success of last year’s Stars and Stories project – a partnership between Adverse Camber and Derbyshire Virtual School.
-Young people in care and care leavers worked with a professional storyteller and an astronomer to develop their skills, experience and confidence which resulted in a brand-new performance which entertained and informed over 250 people at Wirksworth’s Star Disc as part of 2018’s Wirksworth Festival.
+Young people worked with a professional storyteller and an astronomer to develop their skills, experience and confidence which resulted in a brand-new performance which entertained and informed over 250 people at Wirksworth’s Star Disc as part of 2018’s Wirksworth Festival.

 If you live in Derbyshire and have a strong memory of the 1969 Apollo 11 Moon Landing, please do get in touch, we’d love to hear from you!

 Moon Stories is being developed in collaboration with Derbyshire Virtual School and has also received support from the Royal Astronomical Society for young people to learn more about lunar science.
-Adverse Camber is also grateful for support from Derbyshire Records Office and East Midlands Oral History Archive.
+Adverse Camber is also grateful for support from Derbyshire Records Office, East Midlands Oral History Archive and Scopes4SEN..